-As the parent of a new baby, the number of questions you’re going to find yourself asking are, to put it mildly, astronomical.
+As the parent of a new baby, the number of questions you’re going to find yourself asking are, to put it mildly.
+Astronomical.

 The Crying Question

-This wasn’t always such a contentious issue.
-Up until Dr. William Sears came out with his Attachment Parenting theory in 1993, parents were reasonably comfortable with the idea that leaving a child to cry for a period of time when they woke in the night was safe, if maybe a little unpleasant.
-But once The Baby Book was published, a generation of new parents began to cling to the idea that it was not just ineffective, but was causing brain damage.
+It wasn’t always such a contentious issue.
+Up until Dr William Sears came out with his Attachment Parenting theory in 1993, parents were reasonably comfortable with the idea that leaving a child to cry for some time when they woke in the night was safe if maybe a little unpleasant.
+But once The Baby Book was published, a generation of new parents began to cling to the idea that it was not just ineffective but was causing brain damage.